akanix42/blaze-modules/templating-tools/README.md

 # templating-tools

-Has some conveniently abstracted functions that are used together with the `caching-html-compiler` package to implement different template compilers:
+Has some conveniently abstracted functions that are used together with the `nathantreid:caching-html-compiler` package to implement the `templating-components` compiler.

-1. `templating`
-2. `static-html`

-These functions contain some code shared between the above build plugins, and if you are building your own build plugin they can be useful too.
-But they aren't guaranteed to be helpful for every use case, so you should carefully decide if they are appropriate for your package.

 ---------